Psychology

 PSYC 4850 Seminar II: Current Issues in Psychology — 2 credits

 This is the capstone course for senior psychology majors in their final year.
 Students compile a portfolio of their papers from previous psychology courses and prepare a paper or poster for presentation to an external audience or submit a paper for publication.
 Students also lead discussions and engage in dialogue with faculty and student colleagues on timely and controversial issues in psychology and participate in the department’s assessment program.
-Offered in the College for Women.
+Offered in the College for Women and in the College for Adults.

 Prerequisites: Senior status, six courses in psychology or permission of instructor.